MiroPsota/macko_spmv/media/README.md

 We see that MACKO practically matches the dense representation at very high density of 80%, and we see a meaningfull 10% memory reduction and speedup for density 70%

-For density 50%, we see a significatn 1.5x resuction in memory and 1.5x increase in number of tokens.
+For density 50%, we see a significatn 1.5x reduction in memory and 1.5x increase in number of tokens.

 Finally, these improvements hold all the way to density 10%, where we see 5x memory reduction and 4x speedup.

 If you want to reproduce End2End inference results, follow [technical instructions](../TECHNICAL_README.md).

+# Afterword

-Note: The process of running LLM efficiently in torch with custom multiplication kernels is more involved than one would expect.
+The process of running LLM efficiently in torch with custom multiplication kernels is more involved than one would expect.
 If you attempt to do the same, be ready for the following:
 - Integrate your kernel into python
 - Integrate your kernel into torch